 First preparations for the most fun, loud and widely celebrated holiday — New Year — start in November.
-I can’t describe how beautiful cities are at that time: lights, New-year trees, sparkling snow, frozen rivers, colourful markets!
+I can’t describe how beautiful streets are at that time: lights, New Year trees, sparkling snow, frozen rivers, colourful markets!
 The holiday spirit is in the air.

 Besides, museums are not overcrowded, so you can easily go wherever you want.
 Keep in mind, that fountains in Peterhof park (and statues in many other parks) are closed, but palaces are waiting for guests at any time of year.

 February — April: No Tourist Crowds

 It’s the time when I want to leave and spend these 3 months somewhere in Africa or on the sunny Spanish coast.
 Because I’m looking forward to spring to come, but it’s cold outside.
 I have to admit, it’s still a good time for museums, theatres, local cuisine restaurants and hot tea chill-outs in cafés (and warm hugs, especially if you’re not travelling alone 😏)